 Minerva Submission Details

-The Center for Undergraduate Research is pleased to announce the launch of a new online publication dedicated to featuring the research, scholarly and creative work of SUNY Potsdam undergraduate students.
-The journal will be released on September, 2012 and will be an annual publication.
-Students who are SUNY Potsdam undergraduates are eligible to submit.
-Persons who graduated in December 2012 or will graduate in May 2013 may also submit.
+The Center for Student Research is pleased to be requesting articles for the 2nd edition of the Minerva, a publication featuring the research, scholarly and creative work of SUNY Potsdam students.
+The journal will be released during the Fall 2014 semester.
+Any SUNY Potsdam student, graduate or undergraduate, is eligible to submit.
+Those who graduated in December 2013 or will graduate in May 2014 may also submit.

-The Minerva will publish a variety of undergraduate work in the following areas:
+The Minerva will publish a variety of student work in the following areas:

 - Education & Professional Studies (athletics, business administration, community health, curriculum & instruction, literacy, secondary education, special education)